 Impact on home value

-Not only can composite decking add value to your outdoor lifestyle, it also adds value to your home.
+Not only can it add value to your outdoor lifestyle, it also adds value to your home.
 Homeowners who add a composite deck to their home can recoup much of the cost of their investment when they go to sell their home.
 In fact, some homeowners can see as high as a 62.8 percent return on investment for their composite decking addition.

 Putting together an outdoor living look